 An ingrown toenail is a common condition that can lead to severe pain and even infection.
-At Amit Shah DPM in North Brunswick, Edison, and Cranbury, New Jersey, Dr. Shah and Magdalene Armanious, DPM, offer safe and effective in-office treatment for ingrown toenails.
+At Amit Shah DPM in North Brunswick, Edison, and Cranbury, New Jersey, Drs.
+Shah and Armanious, DPM, offer safe and effective in-office treatment for ingrown toenails.
 To speak with a doctor about your ingrown toenail, call or schedule your appointment online today.

 An ingrown toenail is a nail that grows into the soft flesh surrounding the toenail.
 As the nail continues to grow, it eventually breaks through the skin causing pain and discomfort.